TeoWeiShan/QuizIt/README.md

 urlAPI can be changed in quiz.js to include your own API Key.

 ## Credits
+This website is done by Sew Jing Wen and Teo Wei Shan

 ### Content
 - [API](https://opentdb.com/)
 - [JQuery](https://jquery.com)